2017 Wisconsin expungement law Under 25 during the crime? Might be in luck.

 2) No Crime Restriction

 Under the old expungement laws, only people who were convicted of a class H felony or lower were eligible for expungement.
 Under the new law, there are no cut offs on the classification of the crime to be expunged.
-Keep in mind, just because there is no cutoff does not mean that a Court is likely to treat a small drug possession case the same as a serious felony when it comes to granting an expungement.
+Keep in mind, just because there is no cutoff does not mean that a Court is likely to treat a small drug case like possession of THC in Wisconsin the same as a serious felony in Wisconsin when it comes to granting an expungement.

 3) Not At Sentencing